Ivo Verhoeven

 Another approach might be to explicitly compute a density estimate, sampling points inversely proportional to their density [3].

-I’ve put a copy of the notebook used to generate these figures in a public GitHub gist
+I’ve put a copy of the notebook used to generate these figures in a public GitHub gist:

 References